This article describes how to use a subset of manually or semi-automatically categorized text data...

 Note the following:

 Not all of the responses may fit into one of the existing categories based on the machine learning.
 In this instance, the response will not be categorized.
+In order for the algorithm to train itself on the existing categorization, it has to compare text that has and has not been coded into a category, so there needs to be at least 1 but not all responses coded into each category.

 To capture those responses, first examine which responses haven't been categorized.
 Then, refine the existing categorization either by adding new categories with a representative sample of the text responses categorized into them, categorizing more text responses into the existing categories to train the automatic categorization with a more diverse data set, or a combination of both.
+Though there's not really a blanket threshold, do know that the more you can categorize into a category, the better the model will be able to fit the data and "predict" what uncategorized text should go into it.

 Refining the existing categorization with a wider range of text responses and re-running the automatic categorization can often be an iterative process as you train the model to categorize all of the responses correctly.